 This position is the Curriculog administrator and provides direct support for our curriculum and approval processes; maintains the Provost Office website, Academic Affairs SharePoint sites, and supports numerous Academic Affairs related responsibilities such as: articulation agreements, university-wide committee lists, organizational charts, the Faculty Handbook, Undergraduate Research, the Faculty Activity Database, and Faculty Senate.

-The Associate Vice Chancellor for Student Success leads the Offices of Student Success at WCU, which include the Registrar, Writing and Learning Commons, Math Tutoring Center, Office of Mentoring and Persistence to Success (MAPS), Office of Student Transitions, Office of Accessibility Resources, Advising Center, Office of Student Retention, and Summer Session.
-Additionally, Dr. Davis heads the logistical planning of important university events including Spring and Fall Commencement and New Student Convocation.
-Dr. Lowell K. Davis also serves on the Enrollment Planning Committee and chairs the Retain & Graduate Subcommittee.
+The Interim Associate Vice Chancellor for Student Success leads the Offices of Student Success at WCU, which include the Writing and Learning Commons, Math Tutoring Center, Office of Mentoring and Persistence to Success (MAPS), Office of Student Transitions, Office of Accessibility Resources, Advising Center, and the Office of Student Retention.
+Additionally, Dr. Lawson heads the logistical planning of important university events including Spring and Fall Commencement and New Student Convocation.
+Dr. Jeffrey Lawson also serves on the Enrollment Planning Committee.

 University Program Associate

-This position provides administrative support to the Associate Vice Chancellor for
+This position provides administrative support to the Interim Associate Vice Chancellor

-Student Success in his work with Student Success offices including management of the
+for Student Success in his work with Student Success offices including management

 Dr. Tim Metz

 Assistant Vice Chancellor for Institutional Planning and Effectiveness